-Cash and Cash Equivalents Т80

-EUR MILLION 2019 2018
+In millions of euros 2019 2018

 Cash at bank and in hand 398.0 542.2

 Short-term deposits 757.3 366.9

 Total cash and cash equivalents 1,155.3 909.1

 Cash at banks is subject to interest at floating rates based on daily bank deposit rates.
-Short-term deposits are made for varying periods between one day and three months depending on the immediate cash requirements of the Group, and earn interest at the respective shortterm deposit rates.
-Short-term deposits and cash at bank and in hand are held at various financial institutions meeting the credit rating criteria set out in " note 18 above.
+Short-term deposits are made for varying periods between one day and three months depending on the immediate cash requirements of the Group, and earn interest at the respective short-term deposit rates.
+Short-term deposits and cash at bank and in hand are held at various financial institutions meeting the credit rating criteria set out in Note 18 above.